NedaWang/ASP.NET/README.md

 ASP.NET Web API can serialize a model into formats like JSON and XML, and then it outputs it into the HTTP response.
 - App_Start -> WebApiConfig.cs routeTemplate
 - find url from app property, then add /api/{controller_name}

+#### Routing request
+Web API uses a couple of different techniques for routing a request to the appropriate controller and action method.
+1. Routing table: It goes through them as you've defined them from top to bottom until it finds one that matches, and then it uses that one.

+#### match parameter
+1. URI path
+2. query string: get/api/tour?minPrice=0.00&maxPrice=200.00
+3. request body(post has a body) : DTO data transfer object